Quick Start Guide

 Example 2: Cancel Failed Jobs

-c - Confirm with (or use batch operations for multiple)
+- Confirm with y (or use batch operations for multiple)

 Example 3: SSH to a Node